 Ask the experts: there are many ‘training for trainer’ courses, both paid for and free.
 Make use of library websites, webinars, free MOOCs, or YouTube videos for presentation ideas and make it part of your own professional development.
 To ease the pressure, some organisations invite external trainers from publishers to come in and talk about their particular service - if you take time to attend, this can be an excellent way of honing your skills.

 Ask your colleagues: there is nothing like practice, so ask others to read your material, listen to your presentations, and get them to offer constructive advice!
-This has the benefit of library staff training and sharing good practice.
+This has the benefit of library staff training and sharing good practice - you might even find a new virtual producer in your team.
 Nothing is ever wasted and you will come up with some great ideas.

 Start thinking creatively about training